 Enteritis is inflammation or swelling of the intestines.
-One of the most common causes of enteritis is the bacterium Escherichia coli or E. coli.
-According to the National Library of Medicine (NLM), this bacterium is the most common cause of traveler’s diarrhea, a condition that is marked by loose stools, abdominal cramping, nausea, and bloating.
-(NLM, 2011)
+One of the most common causes of enteritis is the bacterium Escherichia coli, or E. coli.
+This bacterium is the most common cause of traveler’s diarrhea.
+This condition is marked by loose stools, abdominal cramping, nausea, and bloating.

 There are many strains of E. coli, some of which are harmless.
-In fact, hundreds of strains live in the digestive tract as “good” bacteria.
+In fact, hundreds of strains live in your digestive tract as "good" bacteria.
 However, certain toxic strains may lead to serious illness.
-If you are exposed to a toxic strain, you can develop food poisoning and enteritis.
-This infection is sometimes called traveler’s diarrhea because when you travel you are exposed to new strains of E. coli that you may react negatively to.
+If you’re exposed to a toxic strain, you can develop food poisoning and enteritis.
+This infection is sometimes called traveler’s diarrhea because when you travel you’re exposed to new strains of E. coli.

 Some strains are more dangerous than others.
-They produce a toxin called Shiga, or verocytotoxin, which causes severe illness and bleeding that can be fatal, especially in children.
-Shiga-producing toxic E. coli (often called “STEC” for short) may also be referred to as E.coli 0157.
-According to the Centers for Disease Control and Prevention (CDC), an estimated 265,000 STEC infections occur each year in the U.S. (CDC, 2011)
+They produce a toxin called Shiga, or verocytotoxin.
+This toxin causes severe illness and bleeding that can be fatal, especially in children.
+Shiga-producing toxic E. coli, often called "STEC" for short, may also be referred to as E. coli 0157.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 265,000 STEC infections occur each year in the United States.

-You will typically develop symptoms of enteritis 24 to 72 hours after being exposed.
-The main symptom is severe, sudden diarrhea.
-The diarrhea is often bloody.
+You will typically develop symptoms of enteritis 24-72 hours after being exposed.
+The main symptom is severe, sudden diarrhea that’s often bloody.
 Other symptoms include:

 - intestinal gas